postalserver/docs/content/3.features/smtp-tls.md

 category: Features
 ---

 By default, Postal's SMTP server is not TLS enabled however you can enable it by generating and providing a suitable certificate.
-We recommend that you use a certificate issued by a regnognised certificate authority but this isn't essential to use this feature.
+We recommend that you use a certificate issued by a recognised certificate authority, but this isn't essential to use this feature.

 ## Key & certificate locations